Waterloo Wrongful Death Attorney

 If you have lost a loved one, you may be worried about the cost of wrongful death litigation.
 But at Ball, Kirk & Holm, P.C., we take personal injury cases on a contingency basis.
 This means that we do not collect attorneys’ fees unless you recover compensation.

 For more than 60 years, we have been serving the needs of people throughout our Cedar Valley community and across the state of Iowa.
 We have the resources, knowledge, and experience needed to take effective action after a wrongful death.
-Please do not hesitate to reach out to our attorneys to learn how we can help you and your family.
+Please do not hesitate to reach out to our wrongful death attorneys in Waterloo to learn how we can help you and your family.

 To talk with us about your situation and learn more about your legal options, call us at (319) 220-0416 or contact us online.
 Your initial consultation is completely free and confidential.